Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions policy gradient algorithms

 Another direction to reduce variance is \emph{expected policy gradient} \citep[EPG;][]{ciosek2018expected,allen2017mean}.
-The idea is to integrate (or sum) over actions, yielding zero-variance gradients conditioned on a state: $ \hat \nabla_{\pparams}^{\text{EPG}} \hat J(\ppolicy; S_t) = \nabla_\pparams \mathbb{E}_{A_t\sim\ppolicy(\cdot|S_t)} \left[Q_{\qparams}(S_t, A_t)\right] $.
+The idea is to integrate (or sum) over actions, yielding zero-variance gradients conditioned on a state: $ \hat \nabla_{\pparams}^{\text{EPG}} \hat J(\ppolicy; S_t) = \nabla_\pparams \mathbb{E}_{A_t\sim\ppolicy(\cdot|S_t)} \bigl[Q_{\qparams}(S_t, A_t)\bigr] $.
 However, this estimator is only practical in low-dimensional discrete action spaces \citep{allen2017mean} or in special cases within continuous settings---such as Gaussian policies with quadratic critics \citep{ciosek2020expected}.
-In contrast, our estimator \( \hat \nabla_{\pparams}^{\text{DPPG}} \hat J(\Tppolicy; S_t) \) generalizes to a wider range of settings, including high-dimensional discrete, general continuous, and even hybrid action spaces.
+In contrast, our estimator \( \hat \nabla_{\pparams}^{\text{DA-PG}} \hat J(\Tppolicy; S_t) \) generalizes to a wider range of settings, including high-dimensional discrete, general continuous, and even hybrid action spaces.

-Despite its lower variance, DPPG may suffer from increased bias due to the increased complexity of the critic's input space.
+Despite its lower variance, DA-PG may suffer from increased bias due to the increased complexity of the critic's input space.
 For discrete actions, the critic $\TQ_\qparams$ inputs a vector of probabilities corresponding to discrete outcomes.
 For continuous actions, with Gaussian policies, the critic $\TQ_\qparams$ inputs both the mean and standard deviation.
-This increased input dimensionality makes it harder to approximate the true value function, and if the critic is inaccurate, the overall benefit of lower gradient variance may be diminished---an effect we examine empirically in \cref{sec:exp_bandit_critic}.
+This increased input dimensionality may make it harder to approximate the true action-value function, and if the critic is inaccurate, the overall benefit of lower gradient variance may be diminished---an effect we examine empirically in \cref{sec:exp_bandit_critic}.